 Generally, the request should include a justification for the change and the proposed new budget.
 The sponsor may not approve the budget change.
 The grant administrator will not process a budget adjustment if sponsor approval is needed and the sponsor does not approve.

-Budget adjustment requests sent to the sponsor will be kept on file along with the sponsor's response.
+Budget amendment requests sent to the sponsor will be kept on file along with the sponsor's response.

 Fixed Price Awards Procedure